svdexe/NLP_TextSummarizer/README.md

 - ROUGE-L: 0.02209
 - ROUGE-Lsum: 0.02219

 **Note**: Due to hardware resource constraints, this model was not fully trained to save time.
 Full training typically takes 12 hours or more.
 The current performance metrics reflect a partially trained model.
+You can achieve significantly better results by training the model on more powerful AWS servers after deployment.

 ## 🚢 AWS Deployment with GitHub Actions